top of page

 Claire Marshall is an award-winning creative whose work melds story-telling, futures thinking and experiential learning to help people understand how complex technologies and changing world views can alter our future.

 She is the founder of If Labs, a company that explores our imagined futures through workshops, events and experiences.
 Her most recent work includes the Museum of Futures a travelling exhibition exploring our different futures with climate change, an audio tour of the future for the World Wildlife Fund and the Human Robot Friendship Ball for the Vivid festival.
-She teaches for the faculty of Transdisciplinary Innovation at UTS and is currently undertaking post-graduate study in Experiential Futures.
+She teaches for the faculty of Transdisciplinary Innovation at UTS and is currently undertaking a PhD.

 Mel-Rumble-Headshot-2.jpg